cloudera/hue/README.rst

       * File Browser for accessing HDFS
       * Hive Editor for developing and running Hive queries
-      * Impala App for executing Impala queries
+      * Search App for querying, exploring, visualizing data and dashboards with Solr
-      * Search App for querying and exploring data with Solr
+      * Impala App for executing interactive SQL queries
       * Spark Editor and Dashboard
       * Pig Editor for submitting Pig scripts
-      * Oozie App for submitting and monitoring workflows, coordinators and bundles
+      * Oozie Editor and Dashboard for submitting and monitoring workflows, coordinators and bundles
-      * HBase Browser for visualizing and modifying HBase tables
+      * HBase Browser for visualizing, querying and modifying HBase tables
       * Metastore Browser for accessing Hive metadata and HCatalog
       * Job Browser for accessing MapReduce jobs (MR1/MR2-YARN)
       * Job Designer for creating MapReduce/Streaming/Java jobs